AriFordsham/GHCWiki/Make-GHC-codebase-more-modular.md

 ```
 -- in GHC.StgToCmm.Options
-class HasStgToCmmOptions a where
+class HasOptions a where
    stgToCmmXXX :: Bool
    ...

-data StgToCmmOptions = StgToCmmOptions
+data Options = Options
    { _stgToCmmXXX :: Bool
    , ...
    }

-stgToCmm :: HasStgToCmmOptions a => a -> Stg -> Cmm
+stgToCmm :: HasOptions a => a -> Stg -> Cmm

 -- in GHC.Driver.Options
-instance HasStgToCmmOptions DynFlags where
+instance StgToCmm.HasOptions DynFlags where
    ...

 ```